1. Population:

 3. Language:

-• Official Languages: Kinyarwanda, French, and English are official languages.
+• Official Languages: Kinyarwanda, English, and French are official languages.

 4. Climate and Best Time to Visit: